Markin-Wang/MGANet/README.md

 - [Torchvision]

 ## Dataset
-The dataset will be released after we complete the code refactoring.
+The dataset can be downloaded from [Goold Drive](). soybean_1_1:The soycultivarvein dataset with the training set:test set=1:1.
+From comparison to the state-of-the-art hand-crafted methods. soybean_2_1:The soycultivarvein dataset with the training set:test set=2:1.

 ## Training scripts for MGANet with the backbone network Densenet161.